 I’m always on the lookout for do-it-yourself, organic skin-care treatments.
 Yogurt is not only a staple in my fridge for eating—it also serves as a moisturizer and skin repairer!

 I simply apply plain yogurt on my face after I spend a little too much time under the sun, as it helps keep the wrinkles at bay.
-It is also very good in getting rid of dead skin cells!
+It is also very good at getting rid of dead skin cells!
 The addition of honey helps a lot in exfoliation.

-3. Honey and yogurt as acne treatment
+Honey and yogurt as an acne treatment

 The honey and yogurt combo is not only great for skin exfoliation.
 A lot of people also swear by its acne-fighting benefits.

 Yogurt is a great source of zinc, minerals that can help fight acne.
-Those who have problems with acne apply zinc topically (usually with supplements), but more and more people, especially those whose acne are inflamed, have actually started using yogurt!
+Those who have problems with acne apply zinc topically (usually with supplements), but more and more people, especially those whose acne is inflamed, have actually started using yogurt!

 Honey contains antibacterial, antiseptic properties that help kill skin germs, and anti-inflammatory properties that can help lessen the annoying red (and painful!) acne.